MIkeCall1986/smartcut/README.md

 [![PyPI - Version](https://img.shields.io/pypi/v/smartcut?logo=pypi&logoColor=white&label=PyPI)](https://pypi.org/project/smartcut) [![Discord](https://img.shields.io/discord/1257684604941504623?logo=discord&logoColor=blue&label=Join%20Discord)](https://discord.gg/uYGkyfzU4c)

+**UPDATE Feb 2026:**
+- **This repo is no longer being updated.**
+- The code is no longer integrated with SMC and maintaining a separate open source repo got too difficult.
+- New performance & correctness fixes are only in [SMC](https://smartmediacutter.com).
+- The SMC executable has the same CLI syntax, e.g. `.\smart-media-cutter.exe input.mp4 output.mp4 --keep 10,20`
+- I still read the repo issues, so feel free to open them.

+---

 This tool is an open-source CLI companion to [Smart Media Cutter](https://smartmediacutter.com).

 `smartcut` can cut video files in many different formats and codecs with only minimal recoding around the cutpoints (a.k.a. "smart cut").